-The processor manufacturing behemoth has adopted the lean technique in order to produce high-quality products for an industry that needs great performance.
+Intel is one of the most influential companies in the world , the processor manufacturing behemoth has adopted the lean technique in order to produce high-quality products for an industry that needs great performance.
 Using the lean technique, they were able to cut the time it took to get a microprocessor to the plant from three months to less than ten days.

 Intel learned that mass-producing low-quality chips was not the way to go; instead, it was better to focus on customer happiness and waste minimization.

 When you use the lean methodology in your business, you will be able to maximize the performance of your resources and focus your efforts on producing value for your customers.
 Some of the most well-known brands have embraced the lean business philosophy in order to build a more sustainable, agile, data-driven, and productive organization.